Chicago race riot of 1919: Background

-In 1917, two summers before the Chicago riot, large and deadly race riots broke out in the expanding cities of East St. Louis, Illinois and Houston, Texas, influencing the violent events of Red Summer across the nation and in Chicago.
-The postwar period also found tensions rising in numerous rapidly-growing cities where people from different cultures jostled against each other and competed for space.
-In 1917, the privately run Chicago Real Estate Board established a policy of block by block segregation.
+In 1917, two summers before the Chicago riot, large and deadly race riots broke out in the expanding war-time cities of East St. Louis, Illinois and Houston, Texas, influencing the violent events of Red Summer across the nation and in Chicago.
+The postwar period also found tensions rising in numerous rapidly growing cities where people from different cultures jostled against each other and competed for space.
+In 1917, the privately run Chicago Real Estate Board established a policy of block-by-block segregation.
 New arrivals in the Great Migration generally settled in older black neighborhoods on the South Side.
-By 1920, the area held 85% of Chicago's African Americans, middle, upper class and poor.
+By 1920, the area held 85% of Chicago's African Americans, whether middle class, upper class or poor.

 In the post-war period, military veterans of all groups were looking to re-enter the work force despite the post-war economic slump.
 Some whites resented African-American veterans.
 At the same time, African-American veterans exhibited greater militancy and pride serving to protect their country, in units such as the Illinois 8th Infantry.
 They expected to be treated as full citizens after fighting for the nation.
-Meanwhile, younger black men rejected the deference and passivity traditional in the South, and promoted armed self-defense for control of their neighborhoods.
+Meanwhile, younger black men rejected the deference and passivity traditional in the South, and they promoted armed self-defense for control of their neighborhoods.

 In Chicago, the Irish-dominated social and athletic clubs were closely tied to the political structure of the city, some acting as enforcers for politicians.
 As the first major group of 19th-century European immigrants to settle in the city, the Irish had established formal and informal political strength.
-The Irish had long patrolled their neighborhood boundaries against all other ethnic groups, especially African Americans, and as ethnic white gangs began attacking people in African-American neighborhoods, the police — overwhelmingly white and increasingly Irish-American — seemed little inclined to stop them.
+The Irish had long patrolled their neighborhood boundaries against all other ethnic groups, especially African Americans, and, as white-ethnic gangs began attacking people in African-American neighborhoods, the police — overwhelmingly white and increasingly Irish American — seemed little inclined to stop them.
 An example of ethnic territoriality was the Bridgeport community area, an Irish neighborhood just west of the Black Belt.
-There the Hamburg Athletic Club, whose members included a 17-year-old Richard J. Daley, future mayor of Chicago, contributed to gang violence in the area.
-Meanwhile, newspapers carried sensational accounts of African American crime.
+There, the Hamburg Athletic Club, whose members included a 17-year-old Richard J. Daley, future mayor of Chicago, contributed to gang violence in the area.
+Meanwhile, newspapers carried sensational accounts of African-American crime.